kennethballardphotographer/blaire/README.md

 # Blaire

 Blaire is a fork of the [Dope theme](https://github.com/TryGhost/Dope), upgraded and enhanced, for the [Ghost CMS](https://github.com/TryGhost/Ghost).
 You can see this theme in use on [my photography website](https://kennethballard.photo).
-Much of the enhancements are about using the latest versions of various components and ending reliance on the "shared-theme-assets" module.

-I will be keeping this in sync with the Dope theme for the most part, but there will come a point where I decide to deviate heavily from Dope's styling.
-Such as adding a "dark mode" or making this entirely a dark theme, along with changing up fonts and colors.
-Since this is the theme I use on my photography website, it'll all depend on how I want to adjust the look and feel there.

 ## Installing

 Just download the latest .zip file from the Releases and upload it into your Ghost instance.
+Note: be sure to remove the version number from the download file.
+Ghost cannot use the .tar.gz archives.

 ## Options